Adaptive

 Shorter, calmer, more visual in one tap.
 The plan stays patient when the day isn't.

-Lessons re-approach what school glossed over, or stretch where school is too slow.
+Lesson plans re-approach what school glossed over, or stretch where school is too slow.
 Both without extra worksheets.

-Sick days, travel days, sibling chaos — the curriculum bends, doesn't break, doesn't ask you to re-plan.
+Sick days, travel days, sibling chaos, the curriculum bends, doesn't break, doesn't ask you to re-plan.

 What worked last time gets built on.
-What didn't gets re-approached — without you re-reading your notes.
+What didn't gets re-approached, without you re-reading your notes.

 How adaptation actually happens